hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 ## Key Concepts

 - **Subjects**: These are the objects (users, groups, processes) allowed access to the API, based on Verbs and Resources.
+- **Subjects**: The set of users and processes that want to access the Kubernetes API.

 - **API Resources**: These are the objects available on the clusters.
 They are the pods, services, nodes, PersistentVolumes and other things that make up Kubernetes.
+- **API Resources**: The set of Kubernetes API Objects available in the cluster.
+Examples include Pods, Deployments, Services, Nodes, and PersistentVolumes, among others.

 - **Verbs**: This is a set of operations that can be executed on resources.
 There are many verbs, but they’re all Create, Read, Update, or Delete (also known as CRUD).
+- **Verbs**: The set of operations that can be executed to the resources above.
+Different verbs are available (examples: get, watch, create, delete, etc.), but ultimately all of them are Create, Read, Update or Delete (CRUD) operations.

 <div align="center">
   <img src="assets/types-of-rbac.jpg" width="520">